Our mission and vision

 Dean, Tohoku University

 First of all, let me briefly introduce the history of Tohoku University.
 It was originally founded in 1907 as the third Imperial University in Japan after Tokyo Imperial University and Kyoto Imperial University and is now a designated national university along with them.
-Blessed with many intellectual assets and excellent human resources, the university continues to produce world-class results and is, so to say, a game-changer of the world.
+Blessed with many intellectual assets and excellent human resources, the university continues to produce world-class results and is a game-changer in the world.

-The Graduate School of Dentistry has a high level of international competence, and as a base for dental education and research in Asia, our education and research are conducted with the world's leading dental schools.
+The Graduate School of Dentistry has a high level of international competence.
+As a base for dental education and research in Asia, our education and research are conducted with the world's leading dental schools.
 Approximately a quarter of graduate students are from outside Japan.
-It is common for us that students from various cultural backgrounds strive together toward the same goal to pursue dental science.
-Eventually, this environment nurtures leaders in the global society.
-On behalf of all faculty members of the Graduate School of Dentistry, we are proud to commit ourselves to educational research and are fully aware of our mission.
+It is common for us that students from various cultural backgrounds strive together toward the same goal of pursuing dental science.
+Tohoku university has received the full evaluation in Japan according to Times Higher Education rankings.
+With abundant academic resources and excellent talent, the university continues to create world-renowned achievements.
+We strive to become the foundation of Japan's future.